What is a puffer?

 Cleaning a spacer

 Wash the spacer in warm, soapy water before the first use and every month after that.
 Do not rinse.
 Shake off any water and leave it to air dry.
 Do not dry the spacer with a cloth or paper towel.
-Your child’s nurse, GP, asthma educator or pharmacist should check the spacer every 6 to 12 months.
+Your spacer should be changed every 12 months.

 Developed by Emergency Department, Queensland Children’s Hospital.
 We acknowledge the input of consumers and carers.